alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+So how does DNS resolution really happen?
+Let us suppose an example of typing www.google.com.
+The first concept to understand is caching.
+Whenever we access a particular resource over the internet our computer stores the address of the resource locally in a DNS cache.
+When we type a url on our browser, the browser invokes the recursive resolver (DNS recursor) which in turn checks the DNS cache for the address of the url passed.
+The DNS recursor acts as a middleman between a client and a DNS nameserver.

+The DNS recursor will either respond to the client with cached data or send a request to the root nameserver followed by another request to an authoritative nameserver.
+If the address is in the cache the DNS recursor returns the IP address of the resource.
+It also checks if there is a host table file.
+If the file exists, it scans through it to confirm if there is a static mapping for the url passed and uses that information to resolve the url.
+In the event the address is not cached, the DNS recursor generates a iterative query and sends it to a root nameserver.

+The root nameserver does not resolve the passed url into an IP address but rather responds with the address of a TLD nameserver for the requested domain extension i.e., .com in our case.
+There are thirteen root nameservers globally managed by Internet Corporation for Assigned Names and Numbers (ICANN).
+A TLD nameserver maintains information for all domain names that share a common domain extension The TLD, upon receiving the iterative request from the DNS recursor, will respond with the address of an authoritative nameserver for the specific domain requested i.e., google.com in our case.
+These TLD nameservers are managed by the Internet Assigned Numbers Authority (IANA) and can be classified into Generic TLDs (non-country specific e.g. .com, .org, etc.) and Country Code TLDs (.co.ke).

+The DNS recursor then sends an iterative request to the authoritative nameserver which resolves the url into an IP address of the requested resource.
+This address is recorded in the server as a DNS A record.
+If the domain has an alias there will be a CNAME record.
+The authoritative nameserver will provide the DNS recursor with the alias domain prompting the DNS recursor to repeat the entire resolution process with the given alias domain.

+During this process, the DNS recursor will cache all the information received from the authoritative nameserver so that when the same domain is requested again in future the DNS lookup process can be avoided.

 ARP process
 -----------